Data center management

 Data center management is the collection of tasks performed by those responsible for managing ongoing operation of a data center.
-This includes Business service management and planning for the future.
+This includes business service management and planning for the future.

 Historically, "data center management" was seen as something performed by employees, with the help of tools collectively called data center-infrastructure management (DCIM) tools.

 Both for in-house operation and outsourcing, service-level agreements must be managed to ensure data-availability.

 Competition

-Data center management is a growing major topic for a growing list of large companies who both compete and cooperate, including: Dell, Google, HP, IBM, Intel and Yahoo.
+Data center management is a increasingly major topic for a growing list of large companies who both compete and cooperate, including: Dell, Google, HP, IBM, Intel and Yahoo.

-Hardware/software vendors who are willing to live with coopetition are working on projects such as "The Distributed Management Task Force" (DMTF) with a goal of learning to "more effectively manage mixed Linux, Windows and cloud environments."
+Hardware/software vendors who are willing to live with coopetition are working on projects such as "The Distributed Management Task Force" (DMTF) with a goal of learning to "more effectively manage mixed Linux, Windows, and cloud environments."

 With the DMTF a decade old, the list of companies is growing, and also includes companies much smaller than IBM, Microsoft, et al.